UNODC is cosponsor of the Joint United Nations Programme on HIV/AIDS - UNAIDS

 7 December 2012

-Warda Henning, Programme Management Officer at the UNODC New York Office speaks at Columbia University's SIPA Thought Leadership Forum on the UN's work with its Member States to combat transnational organized crime.
+Warda Henning of the UN Office on Drugs and Crime speaks at Columbia University's SIPA Thought Leadership Forum on the UN's work with its Member States to combat transnational organized crime.
 Ms. Henning highlighted the Security Council's increased recognition of the need to tackle transnational organized crime as an integrated part of the UN's peace and security work and elaborated on Member States' strengthened efforts to counter human trafficking, illicit drugs and arms.
 The Thought Leadership Forum was organized by the School of International and Public Affairs' Journal of International Affairs to launch its 2012 Fall/Winter issue on transnational organized crime.

 9 July 2012

 Yury Fedotov, Executive Director of UNODC, addresses the ECOSOC High-Level Panel on "Accountability, Transparency and Sustainable Development: Turning Challenges into Opportunities" during the High-level Segment of ECOSOC at UN Headquarters in New York.
 Speakers included,